QubesOS/qubes-doc/user/advanced-configuration/kde.md

 Removal
 ------------

-If you decide to remove KDE do **not** use `dnf remove @kde-desktop-qubes`.
+If you decide to remove KDE do **not** use `dnf remove @kde-desktop-PedOS`.
 You will almost certainly break your system.

 The safest way to remove (most of) KDE is:
 ~~~